openid-connect-4-identity-assurance-1_0 November 2024

 5.5.
 Defining further constraints on verification data

-5.5.1. value/values
+5.5.1.
+Value/values

 The RP can limit the possible values of the elements trust_framework, evidence/method, evidence/check_details, and evidence/document/type by utilizing the value or values fields and the element evidence/type by utilizing the value field.